Robinson >>> Robertson from Rockcastle County Kentucky

 Spouse: Nancy Carter (1795-1835) aka Cherokee Indian Maiden

-Married: Two Indian Maidens (nextdoor neighbors) Nancy Carter 1822 & Nancy Runyon 1838
+Married: Two Indian Maidens (next door neighbors & best friends) Nancy Carter 1822 & Nancy Runyon Carter 1838

 Grandfather